docker/docs/datacenter/ucp/3.0/guides/authorization/isolate-nodes.md

 ![](../images/isolate-nodes-2.png){: .with-border}

-## Deploy a service as a team member
+The cluster is set up for node isolation.
+Users with access to nodes in the `/Prod` collection can deploy [Swarm services](#deploy-a-service-as-a-team-member) and [Kubernetes apps](#kubernetes-apps), and their workloads won't be scheduled on nodes that aren't in the collection.

-Your swarm is ready to show role-based access control in action.
-When a user deploys a service, UCP assigns its resources to the user's default collection.
+## Deploy a Swarm service as a team member

+When a user deploys a Swarm service, UCP assigns its resources to the user's default collection.
 From the target collection of a resource, UCP walks up the ancestor collections until it finds nodes that the user has `Scheduler` access to.
 In this example, UCP assigns the user's service to the `/Prod/Webserver` collection and schedules tasks on nodes in the `/Prod` collection.

-As a user on the Ops team, set your default collection to `/Prod/Webserver`.
+As a user on the `Ops` team, set your default collection to `/Prod/Webserver`.

-1. Log in as a user on the Ops team.
+1. Log in as a user on the `Ops` team.
 2. Navigate to the **Collections** page, and in the **Prod** collection, click **View Children**.
 3. In the **Webserver** collection, click the **More Options** icon and